esciencecenter-digital-skills/lesson-FAIR-software/_episodes/05-checklists.md

 > - What are the differences?
 > - What do you think about the questions on the checklist?
 > - Which checklist seems most relevant for your code?
 >
 {: .discussion}

+> ## The limits of a checklist
+> Are all software that ticked all the boxes of a software checklist high quality software?
+>
+{: .discussion}